ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkResult.md

   communicate success or status information.
 All successful completion codes are non-negative values.

-- Run time error codes are returned when a command needs to communicate a failure that could only be detected at runtime.
+- Runtime error codes are returned when a command needs to communicate a failure that could only be detected at runtime.
 All runtime error codes are negative values.

 All return codes in Vulkan are reported via [VkResult](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkResult.html)